'Kapoor Haveli' in Pakistan faces demolition threat | Entertainment

 Israr, the owner of the haveli, has denied that he had any issue with the government over the price of the property, estimated to be over Rs 5 crore.
 He said he simply wanted to demolish the haveli and construct a huge commercial market at the site.

 "I have sufficient money to cater to my needs.
-I supply around 3 to 4 maund (120kg-160kg) gold a week to the Peshawar biggest jewellery market," he said.
+I supply around 3 to 4 maund (120kg-160kg) gold a week to Peshawar's biggest jewellery market," he said.
 Local residents fear that the building may automatically collapse unless the government takes timely action to conserve it.

 “It is a matter of concern that the 'Kapoor Haveli' which we consider as the pride of our city is in dilapidated condition and is fast heading to the disappearance because of being ignored,” said Mujeeb-ur-Rehman, a resident of Dhaki Nalbandi where the palatial house is located.
 Mujeeb said that he was a teenager when late Rishi Kapoor and Randhir Kapoor had visited their ancestral home in the early 90s.